Cathy Park Hong

 Hong's poetry evokes a sense of split identity and alienation from Anglo-American culture.
 Cal Bedient, in the Boston Review characterized her writing as "brilliant, feisty, and formidable."
 A review of her work in Rain Taxi Review of Books described Hong's "meticulously honed, visceral poetic" as "simultaneously beautiful and furiously anti-beautiful," work that "manages to create a space for the irreducibility of meaning."

-Hong's awards and honors include a Fulbright Fellowship, a National Endowment for the Arts Fellowship, a New York Foundation for the Arts Fellowship, and a Village Voice Fellowship for Minority Reporters.
-She teaches at the Queens MFA program in Charlotte, North Carolina.
-She also serves as editor-at-large for jubilat magazine.
+Hong's awards and honors include a Fulbright Fellowship, a National Endowment for the Arts Fellowship, a New York Foundation for the Arts Fellowship, a Village Voice Fellowship for Minority Reporters, and a 2018 Windham-Campbell Prize.
+She teaches at Rutgers University in Newark and also serves as the poetry editor for New Republic.